IALVS is your network for specialized technologies to enhance life with low vision

 Technology that focuses on vision

-Technology can be a very powerful tool for people who are visually impaired.
-If you or a loved one has low vision, a qualified low vision optometrist in the IALVS network can match you with the most helpful high-tech devices to upgrade your vision and your life.
-Our eye doctors will introduce you to breakthrough low vision aids that maximize your remaining sight and alleviate many of your challenges.
-We stay up-to-date with all cutting-edge tools, such as the following:
+Many new electronic and computerized technologies function as powerful tools for people who are visually impaired.
+If you or a loved one has low vision, a qualified low vision optometrist in the IALVS network can match you with the most helpful high-tech devices and programs to upgrade your vision and your life.
+Our eye doctors will introduce you to breakthrough low vision technologies, such as the following:

 OrCam is a cutting-edge low vision technology that consists of a small computer attached to a mini-camera that is clipped magnetically to eyeglasses.
 An ultra-thin cable links the camera to the computer, which fits conveniently into the wearer’s pocket.
 To use this device, the wearer needs to point to text, a person’s face, or an object, and OrCam will identify it.
 Then, OrCam will say the words or person’s name or object aloud, and the sounds are transmitted directly to the inner ear.
 Described as a high-tech aid that enables people with low vision to read and see “in the wild”, OrCam can recognize an unlimited variety of objects, no matter where they are.
 That includes faces, changing traffic lights, magazine articles, bus numbers, etc… The potential of OrCam to increase quality of life for someone is low vision is tremendous.